Paradeluxe/Praditor/README.md

 `Save` Save the displayed parameters as Current/Default

-`Reset` Reset the displayed parameters to the last time you saved it.
+`Reset` Reset the displayed parameters to the last time you saved it

+`Last` Go back to the last set parameters you have run

 ## Audio signal